transkatgirl/katbench/README.md

 you will need:

 - a python3 venv with the dependencies specified in `requirements.txt`
-- a working [TGI server](https://huggingface.co/docs/text-generation-inference/en/index) run with the `--trust-remote-code --enable-prefill-logprobs --payload-limit 100000000 --max-client-batch-size 16` flags
+- a working [TGI server](https://huggingface.co/docs/text-generation-inference/en/index) run with the `--enable-prefill-logprobs --max-client-batch-size 16` flags

 ## usage